White House: NKorea covertly shipping artillery to Russia

 The White House would not specify the mode of transportation or whether the U.S. or other nations would attempt to interdict the shipments to Russia.

-Even as the administration revealed information about the covert North Korean artillery shell shipments, the White House also ought to downplay its significance.
+Even as the administration revealed information about the covert North Korean artillery shell shipments, the White House also ought to downplay their significance.

-The finding comes after after the Biden administration in August said that the Russian military in August took delivery of hundreds Iranian-manufactured drones for use on the battlefield in Ukraine.
-The Biden administration says that Iran has also sent personnel to Russian-controlled Crimea to provide technical support to the Russians on operation of the drones.
+The finding comes after the Biden administration in August said the Russian military took delivery of hundreds of Iranian-manufactured drones for use on the battlefield in Ukraine.
+The Biden administration said Iran has also sent personnel to Russian-controlled Crimea to provide technical support on operation of the drones.
 Iranian officials have denied they have provided drones or other support to Russia.

+North Korea has sought to tighten relations with Russia as much of the West has pulled away, blaming the United States for the Ukraine crisis and decrying the West’s “hegemonic policy” as justifying military action by Russia in Ukraine to protect itself.

+The North Koreans have shown interest in sending construction workers to help rebuild Russian-occupied territories in Ukraine’s east.

 Follow AP’s coverage of the Russia-Ukraine war at https://apnews.com/hub/russia-ukraine